What to Study Before Starting Your Own Business

 In other words, do your due diligence.
 Many people have great ideas, but actually seeing them through to fruition is an entirely different experience.
 Your research shouldn’t end with a Google search, either.
 Instead, connect with businesspeople who are in similar fields, and polish up on your Business 101s by taking relevant courses.
 Try enrolling in an economics or accounting course.

 If you’re planning an online business, you’ll need to know as much about Web marketing as you do about your product.
-An Internet-marketing class – involving social media, search engine optimization (SEO), and paid search strategies – would be a smart investment.
+An Internet-marketing class – involving social media, search engine optimization (SEO), and paid search strategies – could be a smart investment.
 Dr. Boyce adds, “running a business is like being in your own little university full-time.
 Keep learning as you go along.”

 Save, Save ... and then Save Some More